Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - Modal pop-up when clicking/tapping on the App Store link

-- Responsive desgn: Besides minor changes (eg. font size), there are some major layout changes depending on the viewport size:
+- Responsive design: Besides minor changes (eg. font size), there are some major layout changes depending on the viewport size:
     ![table](http://c-ronics.com/course/responsiveDesignTable.png)